ollionorg/DataflowTemplates-fork/v2/datastream-to-spanner/terraform/samples/mysql-sharded-end-to-end/README.md

 Transformation context is used to populate the `migration_shard_id` column added by SMT to each table of your schema.
-This allows the customer to trace the source of each record in Spanner, back to the source shards.
+This allows the customer to trace the source of each record in Spanner, back to the source mySqlShards.

 By default, `migration_shard_id` is populated with the `"${mysql_host_ip}-${dbName}"`.
-Alternatively, for each shard, a transformation context file can be specified.
+Alternatively, for each mySqlShard, a transformation context file can be specified.
 To
 specify a transformation context file -

-1. Create a transformation context file per shard.
+1. Create a transformation context file per mySqlShard.
 2. Set
    the `var.shard_list[*].dataflow_params.template_params.local_transformation_context_path`
    variable to the relative path from working directory to the transformation context file.

-### Overriding Dataflow workers per shard
+### Overriding Dataflow workers per mySqlShard

 The values configured in `var.common_params.dataflow_params.runner_params` define the `num_workers`, `max_workers` and `machine_type` for all the Dataflow jobs.
-This can be overridden by specifying the same values at the shard level.
+This can be overridden by specifying the same values at the mySqlShard level.
 Do so by specifying the same values in `var.shard_list[*].dataflow_params.runner_params`.

-This can be useful when trying to provide asymmetric resources to different shards as well as selective update scenarios.
+This can be useful when trying to provide asymmetric resources to different mySqlShards as well as selective update scenarios.

 ### Cross project writes to Spanner